 You can never, never, never have too many burp cloths when you have a baby.
 They don’t need to be anything fancy, they just need to be absorbent.
 The same goes for bibs, especially once baby starts teething.
 Cloth diapers, dish towels, and swaddling blankets all make great burp cloths.

-When I made this list for myself, I left the nursing pillow labeled as a want.
-Now, I can’t imagine not having a Boppy with our newborn.
+When I made the new baby checklist for myself, I left the nursing pillow labeled as a want.
+Now, I can’t imagine not having a Boppy Nursing Pillow with a newborn.
 It was great for nursing, bottle feedings, and as a place to lay baby.
-We kept our newborn inside of his Boppy on the couch or floor anytime that he wasn’t in our arms.
-As a six-month-old, he sits inside of it while he is learning to sit on his own.
+We kept our son inside of his Boppy on the couch (not unattended of course!) or floor anytime that he wasn’t in our arms.
+As a six-month-old, he would sit inside of it while he was learning to sit on his own.
 We also inherited a second cover which was great for laundry.

 I skipped this one.
 From what I’ve read a bottle warmer doesn’t work any better or any faster than heating up a cup of water in the microwave and letting the bottle sit inside of the water for a few minutes.

 I spent the money to buy a couple of good, underwire nursing bras while I was pregnant.
 After giving birth, I hated them and didn’t ever wear them because they didn’t fit well.
 I would recommend the softer, more comfortable styles that fit like sports bras.
-This one was my favorite.
+This one was my favorite – Medela Seamless Nursing Bra.

 I didn’t like the idea of disposable nursing pads because they are not cost-effective or environmentally friendly.
-I bought two packs of these.
+I bought two packs of these Avent Washable Nursing Pads.
 Think about how often you want to do laundry to decide how many to buy.
-Plan to go through at least one pair per day.
+Plan to go through at least one pair per day in the beginning while your milk supply regulates.

 Sheets and Sheet Liners